 Bearberry

-The name "bearberry" for the plant derives from the edible fruit which is a favorite food of bears.[3]
-The fruit are edible and are sometimes gathered as food for humans.
-The leaves of the plant are used in herbal medicine.[4]
+The name "bearberry" for the plant derives in part from the edible fruit which is a food for bears.[2]
+The fruits are gathered as food for humans, and the leaves are used in indigenous herbal medicine.[1]

-The berries ripen late in the year, and can be eaten raw.[5]
+The berries ripen late in summer and can be eaten raw.[3]

 Native American Indians traditionally made use of the plant's leaves, which they gathered in summer and dried for use as a tobacco substitute or mixed with tobacco.[6]